 The combination of direct and indirect financial compensation and intangible compensation make up your employees' total compensation.

-While direct compensation is used to pay employees for their work, indirect compensation and non-financial compensation are used to supplement wages to build company loyalty and retain employees.
+Employees receive direct compensation for their work.
+But, indirect compensation and non-financial benefits supplement wages.
+This helps you build company loyalty and retain employees.

 Offering a comprehensive employee benefits package helps your organization compete for talent.
 To retain your employees, you need to understand your competitors and what they offer employees.
 If your competitors offer more benefits, your employees are more likely to apply.